pagkly/Zed/Investopedia4/First Notice of Loss – FNOL.md

 ## Special Considerations

-Some insurers are relying on the use of [[predictive modeling]](https://www.investopedia.com/terms/p/predictive-modeling.asp) techniques with big data to determine the risk level of a claim and how it should be treated.
+Some insurers are relying on the use of [[predictive modeling]](https://www.investopedia.com/terms/p/predictive-modeling.asp) techniques with big data to determine the [[Risk|risk]] level of a claim and how it should be treated.
 This analytics tool ensures that less time and fewer mistakes occur during the settlement process.
 The risk of a fraudulent claim is also analyzed with this technique, preventing the insurer from making any payments to such claims.

 Insurance dashboards simplify the claims process for both the insurer and the policyholder, as FNOL can be initiated through the dashboard.
 Pictures and other important documents with the information required by the adjuster can be uploaded using the dashboard.
 This saves both parties time and resources in mailing documents (insured) and traveling to the location of the damaged asset to conduct an inspection (insurer).